Clinical Pastoral Education (CPE)

 Clinical Pastoral Education (CPE) is an interfaith method of theological education through which a student exercises and learns pastoral skills within a context of responsible relationships to people and under the direct supervision of a certified pastoral supervisor.
 It provides a learning situation for a ministerial student and continuing education for ministers in which they may develop awareness of the theological and psycho-social concerns of persons in crisis.
 CPE addresses personal growth matters of self awareness and self reflection, a key ministry concern.

-The objectives of the CPE program are:
+The objectives of CPE are:

 - To become aware of oneself as a minister and aware of the ways in which one's ministry affects other persons

 - To develop the ability to utilize the experiential method of learning